xlingumass/docs-md/et_tutorials.md

 [examples of analysis scripts/bare template]

-r test: should be able to link to stuff, right? so [a link](resources/r_nbtest.html)
+[//]: # (r test: should be able to link to stuff, right? linking to resources/r_nbtest.html worked fine)

+!!!
+Success "Success"
+    <strike>Land sakes alive, we are cooking with petrol now!!</strike>

 </details>